How shift debriefings can improve officer safety

-However, while we whine about the seemingly lack of interest in ongoing training, we also miss the opportunities to train and learn from the everyday lessons available to us.
+However, while we whine about the seeming lack of interest in ongoing police training, we also miss the opportunities to train and learn from the everyday lessons available to us.

-Those lessons that come from every call we respond to and every shift we work.
+Those lessons come from every call we respond to and every shift we work.

 There’s No Magic Here

-We should be doing more to harness the wisdom of the street cop and what he learns from each and every day on each and every shift.
-The shift debriefing is a training tool we can and should utilize to develop full spectrum cops capable of making sound decisions and employing sound tactics to resolve crisis situations and record and report them accurately in the aftermath.
+We should be doing more to harness the wisdom of street cops and what they learn from every shift.
+The shift debriefing is a police training tool we should use to develop officers capable of making sound decisions and employing sound tactics to resolve crisis situations, then record and report them accurately in the aftermath.

 While methods may vary, they usually take the form of a debriefing.
-A debriefing is a facilitated discussion focused on gaining understanding and insight regarding specific actions, taken on shift and involving those people who were personally involved.
+A debriefing is a facilitated discussion focused on gaining understanding and insight regarding specific actions taken on shift.

-Because lessons learned by police personnel play such an important role, it is necessary that a system be in place to insure that such lessons are properly and correctly recorded.
+Because lessons learned by police personnel play such an important role, a system must be in place to ensure that such lessons are properly and correctly recorded.

 Experience is a powerful teacher, but experience by itself is not the most efficient way to learn.
 The process can often be painful and time-consuming.

-To learn as quickly as possible, we must be more deliberate, more disciplined, and more thorough in our approach in order to squeeze as much as possible from each experience.
+To learn as quickly as possible, we must be deliberate, disciplined and thorough in our approach to squeeze as much as possible from each experience.

 As with everything else about better execution, there is no magic here.